LightCyan01/discord-username-claimer/README.md

 # Discord Username Claimer

-This is a Python script that claims a desired username on Discord.
+This is a Python script that claims your username on Discord.

 ## Requirements